 Say you invent a wheeled cart to move office supplies more easily between departments.
-If this is the first such wheeled office cart in history, you can get a patent for it.
+You can patent it if it is the first wheeled cart of its kind.
 If you then decide, “Hey, why not put those wheels on a chair?” you won’t get a patent for it.
 This is because combining two such widely-known and available elements would be obvious to anyone skilled in the art of office furniture design.

 Real world ideas turned patents

 Things are not so obvious when it comes to the invention of the camera phone.
 Even though it’s composed of well-known and widely available components, combining the two (camera + phone) did satisfy the requirement for non-obviousness because they became more than the sum of their parts, and met a large and previously-unfilled need in the marketplace.

 Remember, a patentable invention doesn’t have to be a huge revolutionary breakthrough.
 In fact, the best inventions are often the little things — small advances such as the zipper or hot coffee sleeve — that save people time, money, or hassle in their everyday lives.

 So now that you know what can be patented, what’s holding you back?